-Licensing is unable to initiate the application process until your application documents have been received.
-If you submit an incomplete application you will be contacted by a Licensing Officer who will let you know which items are missing, however it is important to remember that applications are processed in the order in which they are received and submitting an incomplete package will delay the process.
-If you are having difficulties with the application process, you are encouraged to contact a licensing officer for your area to discuss the challenges you are facing.
+Licensing is unable to initiate the application process until a complete application is received.
+If you submit an incomplete application you will be contacted by a member of the REACH Intake Team who will outline the items that are missing, however it is important to remember that applications are processed in the order in which they are received and submitting an incomplete package will delay the process.
+If you are having difficulties with the application process, you are encouraged to contact the REACH Intake Team at REACHccfl@vch.ca to discuss the challenges you are facing.